Histogram Options Menus

 • All Included Tumors - the RDAH tumor region includes the active tumor, or, in the case of multiple tumors, all included tumors.

-• Tumor 1 - the RDAH tumor region is the base of tumor #1, even if it is not active or included.
+• Only Tumor #1 - the RDAH tumor region is the base of tumor #1, even if it is not active or included.
 This enables unused tumors to be repurposed as retinal regions of interest.
 Note: If you customize the name of a tumor in the Multiple Tumors dialog, that name will appear here rather than 'Tumor 1'.

-• Show Legend - .
+• Show Legend - Overlay legend on histogram plot.

-• Minimal Legend - .
+• Minimal Legend - Use a minimalist legend layout.

-• Full Legend - .
+• Full Legend - Use the full legend layout.